CZboop/PyScrabble/README.md

 # -pyScrabble
-Scrabble game made with Python and Tkinter, with GUI
+Single player GUI Scrabble game made with Python and Tkinter.

+The colours are customisable, plus there are some fun features like a high score board, cheat code and bonus words.